FRITZ!Box 7272 Service - Knowledge Base

 2 Re-registering all telephones

-Now the the DECT fields of the base station and the cordless telephones are completely turned off as soon as the last call has been completed and there is no further user activity.
+The DECT radio network of the base station and the cordless telephones is completely switched off as soon as the last call has been completed and there is no further user activity.
 FRITZ!Fon then displays the word "eco" above the signal strength bars.
-The base station "wakes up" from standby mode if a call comes in or a user pushes a button on the base station or a telephone.
+The base station "wakes up" from standby mode if a call comes in, or a button is pressed on the base station or a telephone.